Ambient Occlusion: What You Need to Know

 Once rendered, the ambient occlusion pass is typically something added onto the final render in a photo compositing software (like Photoshop) where further manipulating and fine-tuning of the ambient occlusion can be achieved.

 4 Tips for Setting Up Ambient Occlusion

-A great way to add another level of realism to your ambient occlusion pass is to utilize a directional ambient occlusion pass found in most rendering applications.
-This allows you to use the light’s position in the scene to add more directionality to the ambient occlusion, and not have it completely based off of surrounding geometry, which can often result in unrealistic shadows depending on the light setup in your scene.
+- Utilize a Directional Ambient Occlusion Pass: You can add another level of realism by utilizing a directional ambient occlusion pass.
+This allows you to use the light’s position in the scene to add more directionality, and not have it based solely off of the surrounding geometry (which can often result in unrealistic shadows, depending on the lighting of the scene).